Cheng-DX/Cheng-DX/README.md

 <pre align="center">
-Kown about me from just one sentence?
+Know about me from just one sentence?
 Really?
 I'm not that famous. :P
 </pre>